The Brauer group of the moduli stack of elliptic curves: A presentation of the moduli stack of elliptic curves

 and the full level $2$ structure allows us to factor the right hand side as

 where $(e_1,0)$, $(e_2,0)$ and $(e_3,0)$ are the nonzero $2$-torsion points.
 We set $p = e_2-e_1$ and $q= e_3-e_1$.
 By a linear coordinate change, we get $y^2 = x(x-p)(x-q)$.

 Since the equation $y^2=x(x-p)(x-q)$ defines an elliptic curve, $p$, $q$ and $p-q$ are nowhere vanishing.
-Thus, the extension $R \to R[\sqrt p]$ is \'etale so that we can (and will) assume \'etale locally to have a (chosen) square root $\sqrt{p}$ and also that $\Spec R$ is connected.
+Thus, the extension $R \to R[\sqrt p]$ is \'etale so that we can (and will) assume \'etale locally to have a (chosen) square root $\sqrt{p}$.
 Now, $E$ is isomorphic to $y^2 = x(x-1)(x-t)$ for $t=\frac{q}p$, where the isomorphism is given by $x = px'$ and $y = p^{3/2}y'$.
+Thus our original $E$ is indeed \'etale locally (on the base) isomorphic to a Legendre curve as an elliptic curve with level $2$ structure.
+It is moreover an elementary check with coordinate transformations that there is at most one choice of $t \in R$ such that the Legendre curve $E_t$ with paramter $t$ is isomorphic to $E$ in $\Mscr(2)$.

-It is an elementary check with coordinate transformations that this choice of $t$ is actually the unique one defining a Legendre curve isomorphic to $E$ as an elliptic curve with level $2$ structure.
-By definition, for a commutative $R$-algebra $R'$, $(X\times_{\MM(2)} \Spec R)(R')$ consists of a Legendre curve $E_t$ together with an isomorphism of $E_t$ to $E_{R'}$ in $\Mscr(2)$.
-By the arguments just given, this set is non-empty and a torsor under the group of automorphisms of $E_{R'}$ in $\Mscr(2)$.
+Now assume that our elliptic curve $E$ over $R$ is in Legendre form and assume further that $\Spec R$ is connected.
+By definition, for a commutative $R$-algebra $R'$, an element of $(X\times_{\MM(2)} \Spec R)(R')$ consists of a Legendre curve $E_t$ together with an isomorphism of $E_t$ to $E_{R'}$ in $\Mscr(2)$.
+By assumption this set is non-empty and it is indeed a torsor under the group of automorphisms of $E_{R'}$ in $\Mscr(2)$.
 By \cite[Corollary 2.7.2]{katz-mazur}, the only non-trivial automorphism of $E_{R'}$ with level $2$ structure is $[-1]$.
 Thus, the $C_2$-action exactly interchanges the two elements of $(X\times_{\MM(2)} \Spec R)(R')$ and we obtain a $C_2$-equivariant equivalence